Stetsed/as-website/src/content/events/peering.md

 heroImage: '/peering.jpg'
 ---

-So, you want to peer with AS-SELFHOSTABLE.
+Hey, happy you want to peer with us.
 We try to make this as simple as possible to allow a larger network of directly connected nodes to coexist meaning there is less reliance on upstreams due to the direct connected nature.
 We do have some minor requirements to be able to peer with us, these aren't anything major but just to filter out trolls/people who are not serious or have malicious intent.

+At this time we do not provide transit either and only offer peering of our own address space and your own space.
+We do not offer any form of paid peering either, as we feel that a peering relationship should be free and not paid for.

 ## Requirements